carminesh/Carent/README.md

 ## Credentials

-`For the regular user, just create a new accoutn from the Sign Up page` `Admin page - Login: admin@carent.it, password: admin [SHA256]`
+`For the regular user, just create a new account from the Sign Up page` `Admin page - Login: admin@carent.it, password: admin [SHA256]`